 Can I keep my home?You can keep your home when filing for bankruptcy if you meet certain criteria.
 If filing for a Chapter 7 bankruptcy, you will need to be current on your home payments and you will have to continue to make these payments after filing for bankruptcy.
 If you are filing for a Chapter 13 bankruptcy, you will also likely be able to keep your home if you have the income to pay for your monthly payments and can pay off overdue payments.

 Can I file for bankruptcy more than once?The short answer is, yes, you can file for bankruptcy more than once.
 However, there are some restrictions.
 If you filed a Chapter 7 bankruptcy, you will have to wait 8 years before filing again.
 If you filed a Chapter 7 bankruptcy and would like to file for a Chapter 13 bankruptcy, you must wait more than 4 years.
 If you filed for a Chapter 13 bankruptcy and wish to file for a Chapter 7 bankruptcy, you must wait 6 years.
 However, if you paid 100% of the debt owed to unsecured creditors or at least 70% of the claims in your Chapter 13 case, you can file right away.
 Lastly, if you filed a Chapter 13 bankruptcy and want to file again, you must wait 2 years.

 Before moving forward with this process, make sure to seek the legal guidance you need to avoid making any unnecessary mistakes.

 Schedule a Free Consultation with an Experienced Bankruptcy Attorney

-At Fridman Legal, our bankruptcy attorney has been helping clients resolve their financial issues for over 17 years.
+At Fridman Legal, our Attorney O. Allan Fridman has been helping clients resolve their financial issues for over 17 years.
 If you are considering bankruptcy, do not hesitate to reach out to our law firm.

 Request a free consultation at (847) 278-0665.